malynium/electrekit/README.md

 `npm i -D @sveltejs/adapter-static@next`

-Import the adapter, disable SSR, and change the output of build files from 'build' to 'static.
+Import the adapter, disable SSR, and change the output of build files from the 'build' to 'static' directory.

 ```
 // svelte.config.js